Academy Award Best Pictures

 There are obvious biases in the selection of Best Picture winners by the Academy.
 Serious dramas or social-problem films with weighty themes, bio-pictures (inspired by real-life individuals or events), or films with literary pretensions are much more likely to be nominated than "popcorn" movies.
 Action-adventures, suspense-thrillers, Westerns, and comedies are mostly overlooked (although there are exceptions), as are independent productions.

-See Analysis of Best Picture Genre Biases here.
+See complete Analysis of Best Picture Genre Biases here.

-• the first remake to win Best Picture was Mutiny On the Bounty (1935) (it was a remake of In the Wake of the Bounty (1933) starring Errol Flynn as Fletcher Christian); it was remade as Mutiny on the Bounty (1962) with Marlon Brando, and lost its Best Picture nomination
+• MGM's Best Picture winner Mutiny On the Bounty (1935) was influenced by the semi-documentary In the Wake of the Bounty (1933, Australia) which starred Errol Flynn in his movie debut as Fletcher Christian; both films were based upon the 1932 novel Mutiny on the Bounty by Nordoff and Hall; the same story was remade as Mutiny on the Bounty (1962) with Marlon Brando (it lost its Best Picture nomination)

-• Best Picture nominee Pygmalion (1938) was remade as the Best Picture-winning My Fair Lady
+• Best Picture nominee Pygmalion (1938, UK) was remade as the Best Picture-winning My Fair Lady (1964)

 • three versions of Shakespeare's tragic romantic tale were nominated for Best Picture: Romeo and Juliet (1936), the derivative West Side Story (1961) (a win), and Romeo and Juliet (1968)